danielaj28/powershell-express/readme.md

 1. Clone the repo
 2. Update the dependencies `npm i`
 3. Create a config.json files from config.json.template
-4. Add webhooks and file paths to the config
+4. Add keys and PowerShell file paths to the config
 5. Run the project `npm start`

 ### Prerequisites